Skip to main content

 Frequently asked — therapy in Trinity County

-Can I see a therapist by video from Trinity County?
+Where can I see a licensed therapist near Trinity County?

 What if I'm in a mental health crisis in Trinity County?